TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

 Here is a list of the six residual plots and what they represent:

-**Residuals vs. fitted**: trend may suggest the relationship not linear.
+**Residuals vs. fitted**: a trend in the residual mean suggests the relationship is not linear.
 Changing spread of the residuals suggests heteroskedasticity, though this may be easier to see on Scale-location plot.
 Outliers.

 **Normal Q-Q**: are the residuals normally distributed, per error term assumption in the case of smaller sample sizes (if large sample, you may not care unless